ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 Heroku has multiple timeshared offerings (`free`, `hobby`, `standard-1x`, `standard-2x`) providing different performance characteristics depending on the tier.
 As a result, lower-tiered processes on the same cluster node receive less processor time than their more expensive peers.
-I'm unsure of the exact mechanism the Heoku uses to differentiate scheduling, but Docker allows passing memory & CPU restrictions to `Docker run`, so I imagine Herkou uses some combination of `setpriority()` and something like `ulimit`, rather than implementing something bespoke.
+I'm unsure of the exact mechanism the Heroku uses to differentiate scheduling, but Docker allows passing memory & CPU restrictions to `Docker run`, so I imagine Heroku uses some combination of `setpriority()` and something like `ulimit`, rather than implementing something bespoke.

 ### Exploring CPU-intensive workload variability

-This post was inspired by highly variable response times in services running on shared Herkou dynos, particularly when parsing JSON.
+This post was inspired by highly variable response times in services running on shared Heroku dynos, particularly when parsing JSON.
 Parsing large blocks of JSON - multiple Mb - require translating raw bytes into in-memory data structures, which in turn requires many CPU cycles to move data back and forth from main-memory and perform the parsing logic.
-On a crowded shared Herkou node, regardless of whether you're running a `free` or a `standard-2x`, you're going to see a lot of variance in this type of workload.
+On a crowded shared Heroku node, regardless of whether you're running a `free` or a `standard-2x`, you're going to see a lot of variance in this type of workload.
 Unfortunately, I couldn't find anything describing what was going on here.

-On a certain level, not understanding what happens beneath Herkou's abstractions is a feature rather than a bug.
+On a certain level, not understanding what happens beneath Heroku's abstractions is a feature rather than a bug.
 But, in the interest of uncovering a few more details, I ended up [benchmarking](#benchmarking-heroku) Heroku with a CPU-intensive workload.
 I describe the benchmark in more detail at the end of this post, but essentially it performed 10k JSON deserializations for a large JSON file on each size dyno and collected some stats about them.